Daniel-Gong/ChatGPT-WM/README.md

-# Working memory capacity of large language models (ChatGPT as a representative)
+# Assessing Working Memory Capacity of Large Language Models (LLMs)

 This is a code and dataset repository for the paper "**[Working Memory Capacity of ChatGPT: An Empirical Study](https://arxiv.org/abs/2305.03731)**", which has been accepted by AAAI 2024 Conference on Artificial Intelligence.